SLKone/staging/_case-studies/Commercializing-Project-Portfolios-Research-Nonprofit.md

 #### Bespoke Solutions
-- Created a documentation framework to clearly define purpose, desired outcomes of investments, and the projects’ place in the technology landscape
+- Created a documentation framework to clearly define purpose, desired outcomes of investments, and the projects' place in the technology landscape
 - Implemented processes to intake reporting and status updates in a consistent manner
 - Developed reporting templates and a supporting process to disseminate gathered information and knowledge
 - Assessed the inventory of knowledge to find compatibilities, opportunities for integration, and points of distinction